This post may contain affiliate links. Please see our disclosure policy for more details.

-So far, I've shared sweet potato sauce, green pasta sauce, butternut squash sauce, and now it's time for the carrots to take center stage!
+I’ve shared sweet potato sauce, green pasta sauce, and butternut squash sauce, and now it’s time for carrots to take the spotlight.
+This creamy carrot pasta sauce is packed with vitamins and minerals and delivers the perfect balance of sweet and savory flavors that pair beautifully with any pasta shape.

 Ingredients